Keyboard shortcuts

 Move Semantics (Default for Custom Types)

-For custom structs, values are moved by default unless the struct implements a Copy constructor:
+For custom structs, values are moved by default unless the struct implements a _copy method:

 struct Resource {